-Q What is the Sept.
+Q. What is the Sept.
 13 vote for?

 Residents of the school district are being asked to vote on a 10-year extension of the voted Physical Plant and Equipment Levy (PPEL).
 The fund would raise roughly $2.3 million per year - more than $23M over 10 years.
 The money from the levy can only be used to maintain existing school facilities, purchase/build new facilities, fund technology and equipment upgrades greater than $500, pay debt and enter into equipment or facility lease agreements.

-Approval of PPEL will NOT increase taxes.
+Renewal of PPEL will NOT increase taxes.
 This would be a continuation of the existing $1.34 property tax levy.

-Q How many votes are needed for approval?
+Q. How many votes are needed for approval?

 A simple majority of votes (greater than 50%) is required to approve the measure to pass the referendum.

-Q Hasn't the district had a voted PPEL levy in the past?
+Q. Hasn't the district had a voted PPEL levy in the past?

 The district has had a voted PPEL levy since 1975.
 The levy for the fund was most recently approved in 2013 for a 10-year period.
 If approved on Sept.
 2, the voted Physical Plant and Equipment Levy would be extended until 2034.

-Q What will happen if PPEL isn't approved?
+Q. What will happen if PPEL isn't approved?

 The district will work to the best of its ability to sustain existing infrastructure.
 The district's ability to upgrade facilities, purchase buses and maintain technology will be very limited.

-Q Doesn't the district have enough money from the penny sales tax (SAVE fund)?
+Q. Doesn't the district have enough money from the penny sales tax (SAVE fund)?